stellarwp/kadence-blocks/readme.txt

 * Fix: Issue with heading block backward compatibility.
 * Fix: Issue with gallery carousel missing option to set pagination to none.
 * Fix: Issue with facebook icon backward compatibility.
+* Fix: Issue with possible button border showing when it should not.
+* Fix: Issue with advanced text alignment and negative margins not working correctly.
+* Fix: Issue with backward compatibility in table of contents border.
+* Fix: Spacing around center aligned image.

 = 3.0.3 Alpha Version 4 =
 Release Date: January 19th, 2023